-Habitat: Open places in the plains and valleys to moderate elevations in the mountains.
+Habitat: Open places in the plains and valleys to middle elevations in the mountains.

 Conservation Status: Not of concern